-If you're a graphic designer, whether you're working for many clients or starting your personal blog, one of the most important pieces in your setup is the monitor.
-This is what allows you to properly work on and edit your content, so you need something that reflects reality.
+If you're a graphic designer, one of the most important pieces in your setup is the monitor.
+This is what allows you to properly work on and edit your content.
 The last thing you want is for content to look one way on your monitor and then look completely different once your client opens it.
-With this in mind, you'll want to get a monitor that displays a wide range of colors for the color space you're working with, whether it's in the common sRGB or the wider Rec.
-2020 color spaces.
-And if you aren't planning on calibrating the monitor, you'll also want it to have accurate colors before any sort of calibration.
+With this in mind, you'll want to get something that displays a wide range of colors for the color space you're working with, like sRGB or Rec.
+2020.
+If you aren't planning on calibrating the monitor, you'll also want it to have accurate colors before any sort of calibration.

 There are other factors you may want to consider, including the screen specs.
-A bigger screen size can help you be more productive with multiple windows opened side-by-side, but size is ultimately a personal preference.
-What's important is the resolution, as having a high resolution helps make content look sharp with a ton of details.
-4k monitors are generally the best choices because of this, but there are a handful of 5k monitors, although they're costly.
-You may also want to think about which inputs the monitor offers in case you want to connect devices directly to the monitor.
+A bigger screen size can help you be more productive with multiple windows opened side by side, but size is ultimately a personal preference.
+Having a high resolution helps make content look sharp with a ton of details.
+4k monitors are generally the best choices because of this, but there are a handful of more expensive 5k monitors you can get.
+You may also want to think about which inputs the monitor offers in case you want to connect devices directly to it.

-We've bought and tested more than 375 monitors, and below are our recommendations for the best monitors for graphic design.
+We've bought and tested more than 380 monitors, and below are our recommendations for the best graphic design monitors.
 Also see our recommendations for the best monitors for photo editing, the best monitors for video editing, and, if you have a MacBook, the best monitors for MacBook Pro and MacBook Air.

 -